 April 2020, my bed was crowded with my clients’ voices in my head.
 Every night, I’d consciously draw a circle around myself to stop business owner dilemmas following me into my dreams.

 Since everything changed with the Covid pandemic in March 2020, I’ve answered 2,634 questions from business owners who were dealing with their clients’ panicking, their staff being laid off or put on indefinite leave, and their bricks-and-mortar businesses suddenly moving online.

-As a business coach with two communities (Momentum accountability program and my flagship program, Hustle & Heart), I had to stay strong and give confidence in order that my clients could do similarly for their clients.
+As a business coach with numerous clients, I had to stay strong and give confidence so that my clients could do similarly for their clients.
 If everyone collapses, problems exacerbate.
 Perhaps you relate?